-BOTTOM LINE: You need to down a BIG GULP, about 2 of your water bottles for EVERY HOUR or 1 bottle EVERY ½ HOUR you are on the bike.
+BOTTOM LINE: You need to down a BIG GULP, about 2 of your water bottles for EVERY HOUR or 1 bottle EVERY ½ HOUR.
 Once you are done you should drink 20 oz of water for every pound you lost during exercise to rehydrate and recover faster.
 If you have a reminder function on your watch or your head unit, set it up to remind you to keep drinking.

 2. HOW DO ELEVATION & TEMPERATURE AFFECT DEHYDRATION?
 All of the above is based on normal climate, sea level elevation and can change dramatically with increased temperatures and altitude.

 ELEVATION: Staying properly hydrated is especially important and becomes a serious task at high elevation.
 According to the Wilderness Medical Society, your body loses water through respiration at a high altitude roughly twice as fast as it does at sea level.
 Keep in mind just because you're not soaked in sweat, that doesn't mean you're not dehydrated.
 Evaporation of water from the body increases at high altitudes due to low humidity and exposure to sun and wind.

 TEMPERATURE: Perspiration is your body’s way of regulating body temperature.
 Outside factors like (head) wind might keep you cool and from noticing how much you sweat.
 As activity level increases and the body temperature changes from warm to hot, the sweating rate increases.
 Cycling and heat acclimatization can increase sweat rate by 10% to 20% percent or 6 oz to 8 oz per hour.
 In temperatures over 70º F and 70% humidity electrolyte loss and imbalances can also result in hyponatremia (low blood sugar).

 BOTTOM LINE: Monitor your water intake and when in doubt drink!